-Early childhood, particularly the first 5 years of life, impacts long–term social, cognitive, emotional, and physical development.1, 2 Healthy development in early childhood helps prepare children for the educational experiences of kindergarten and beyond.3 Early childhood development and education opportunities are affected by various environmental and social factors, including:4, 5, 6, 7
+Early childhood, particularly the first 5 years of life, impacts long-term social, cognitive, emotional, and physical development.1,2 Healthy development in early childhood helps prepare children for the educational experiences of kindergarten and beyond.3 Early childhood development and education opportunities are affected by various environmental and social factors, including early life stress, socioeconomic status, relationships with parents and caregivers, and access to early education programs.4,5,6,7

-Additionally, exposure to environmental hazards, such as lead in the home, can negatively affect a child's health and cause cognitive developmental delays.3 Research shows that lead exposure disproportionally affects children from minorityi and low–income households and can adversely affect their readiness for school.3
+Additionally, exposure to environmental hazards, such as lead in the home, can negatively affect a child’s health and cause cognitive developmental delays.3 Research shows that lead exposure disproportionally affects children from racial/ethnic minority and low-income households and can adversely affect their readiness for school.10,11

-The socioeconomic status of young children's families and communities also significantly affects their educational outcomes.6 Specifically, poverty has been shown to negatively influence the academic achievement of young children.6 Research shows that, in their later years, children from disadvantaged backgrounds are more likely to need special education, repeat grades, and drop out of high school.1 Children from communities with higher socioeconomic status and more resources experience safer and more supportive environments and better early education programs.1
+The socioeconomic status of young children’s families and communities also significantly affects their educational outcomes.6 Specifically, poverty has been shown to negatively influence the academic achievement of young children.6 Research shows that, in their later years, children from disadvantaged backgrounds are more likely to repeat grades and drop out of high school.1 Children from communities with higher socioeconomic status and more resources experience safer and more supportive environments and better early education programs.1

-Early childhood programs are a critical outlet for fostering the mental and physical development of young children.2 Some indicators of a high-quality early childhood development and education program include highly educated teachers, smaller classes, and lower child-staff ratios.7, 10 High–quality early childhood programs can increase earning potential and encourage and support educational attainment.11
+Early childhood programs are a critical outlet for fostering the mental and physical development of young children.2 Some indicators of a high-quality early childhood development and education program include highly educated teachers, smaller classes, and lower child-staff ratios.7,12 High-quality early childhood programs can increase earning potential and encourage and support educational attainment.13

-Early childhood development and education programs can also help reduce educational gaps.7, 12, 13 For example, Head Start is a federally funded early childhood program that provides comprehensive services for children from low–income families.13 Head Start aims to improve health outcomes, increase learning and social skills, and close the gap in readiness to learn for children from low–income families and at risk children.13 Enrolling children in full–day kindergarten after the completion of preschool has also been shown to improve academic achievement.12
+Early childhood development and education programs can also help reduce educational gaps.7,14,15 For example, Head Start is a federally funded early childhood program that provides comprehensive services for children from low-income families.15 Head Start aims to improve health outcomes, increase learning and social skills, and close the gap in readiness to learn for children from low-income families and at-risk children.15 Enrolling children in full-day kindergarten after the completion of preschool has also been shown to improve academic achievement.14

-Furthermore, extended early childhood programs for children up to 3rd grade, also referred to as booster programs, can provide comprehensive educational, health, and social services to complement standard early childhood and kindergarten programs.12, 14 These programs help sustain and bolster early developmental and academic gains.12, 14 Characteristics of such programs include:12
+Furthermore, extended early childhood programs for children up to 3rd grade, also referred to as booster programs, can provide comprehensive educational, health, and social services to complement standard early childhood and kindergarten programs.14,16 These programs help sustain and bolster early developmental and academic gains.14,16 Characteristics of such programs include:14

 - Low student-teacher ratio